 Another passion in Dame Kathleen’s life was politics.
-She served as the Conservative Councillor for Rusholme for 26 years between 1956 and 1981, a time that also included stints as Lord Mayor of Manchester (1975-76) and High Sheriff of Greater Manchester (1978-79), before she was invited to be an adviser to Margaret Thatcher’s government in the 1980s – where she tirelessly promoted women’s education.
+She served as the Conservative Councillor for Rusholme for 26 years between 1956 and 1981, a time that also included a stint as Lord Mayor of Manchester (1975-76) before she was invited to be an adviser to Margaret Thatcher’s government in the 1980s – where she tirelessly promoted women’s education.

 She was most proud, however, of her role as Lord Mayor of Manchester.
 During her term of office she wrote a children’s book called The Lord Mayor’s Party, in which she told of how she’d play Frisbee in the main hall with her secretary.

 Dame Kathleen’s interests extended to astronomy, and she was an honorary member of the Manchester Astronomical Society – the custodians of the Godlee Observatory here at the University’s historic Sackville Street Building – and even held the post of Vice-President for a number of years.
 She also donated her telescope to Lancaster University, and the observatory atop the roof of its Physics Department is named after her.